-This healthy, safe and environmentally friendly means of transportation allows children to walk to school safely with their friends under adult supervision.
+With this healthy, safe and environmentally friendly means of transport, children can walk to school safely with their friends under adult supervision.

-Changes to traffic flow in the western area of the Gare district
+Changes to traffic flow in the Gare district

 Inter-school competition: "Mam Vëlo, zu Fouss oder mam Bus an d’Schoul"

-Aimed at students in Cycles 1 to 4 and taking place between 20 September and 15 October 2021, the competition's main goal is to promote active travel by encouraging pupils to walk, cycle or take the bus to school.
-All children will receive one stamp per trip to school made on foot, by bike or by bus and the school with the most stickers will win.
+The purpose of the competition – which is aimed at students in Cycles 1 to 4 and scheduled to take place between 20 September and 15 October 2021 – is to promote active travel by encouraging pupils to walk, cycle or take the bus to school.
+Each child will receive one stamp for each trip to school on foot, by bike or by bus, and the school with the most stickers will win.

-An awareness campaign run by the City of Luxembourg in conjunction with Info-Handicap and other partners, to improve the journeys of disabled passengers on public transport and related infrastructure through increased empathy, respect and consideration.
+An awareness campaign run by the City of Luxembourg, in conjunction with Info-Handicap and other partners, to promote empathy, respect and consideration for persons with special needs using public transport and related infrastructure.